 What has changed since the previous version of the Bill

-Amendments made to the Bill since we last wrote about it in December last year which are particularly relevant to employers include:
+Amendments made to the Bill, which are particularly relevant to employers, include:

 - a narrowing of the list of 'eligible persons' to whom a protected disclosure can be made, by removing "supervisors or managers" and replacing it with "senior managers".
 This is a welcome change as having "supervisors or managers" as recipients of whistleblowing reports would have meant that the majority of employees, even those at relatively junior levels, would have needed to be trained in receiving whistleblowing reports.
 However, even with the removal of this category there are still a number of different categories of people that will require training;